 A microsite is loosely defined as a small cluster of web pages that are differentiated from a parent website through unique design and layout, limited navigation options, and a unique domain URL to set the site apart from the parent domain.
 Many companies have implemented microsites to promote specialized, short-term offers, product launches, or wholly new segments to their target audiences.

-We’ve put together some practical guidelines on when to use -- or avoid -- a microsite strategy for your business.
+We’ve put together some practical guidelines on microsites and their current place in a business.

 Don’t Build a Microsite to Improve Search Rankings